h5md/h5md/draft.rst

 ``time``
-    A dataset that is the same as the ``step`` dataset, except it is real-valued and contains the simulation time in simulation or physical units.
+    A dataset that is the same as the ``step`` dataset, except it is real-valued and contains the simulation time.

 ``value``
     A dataset that holds the data of the time series.
 Its shape is the shape